Syncano/website/_posts/2015-03-02-introduction-python.markdown

 Now that we know how to run Python programs, type the above code into Emacs, save it as greeting.py.

 You should see:
-{% highlight javascript linenos %}$ python greeting.py # type this into the terminal (make sure you are in the right folder) Hello there
+{% highlight javascript linenos=table %}$ python greeting.py # type this into the terminal (make sure you are in the right folder)
+Hello there
 What's your name?
 Eric
 Hello, Eric